 If you find yourself consistently needing to combine multiple Attributes to send surveys by or slice results by (for example, if you often find yourself needing to send surveys to a department in a particular office location), then you can create Saved Groups that consist of any combination of Attributes for easy re-use.

-To create a Saved Group, navigate to the Saved Groups tab in the Groups page in Settings and click on the Add New button in the top-right corner.
+To create a Saved Group, navigate to the Saved Groups page in Settings and click on the Add New button in the top-right corner.
 On the resulting page, you will want to give your new Saved Group a name and select the Attributes that you want to combine into your Saved Group.
 Once you are happy with your Saved Group, click on the Save button in the top right corner.

-Assign users to a Segment
+Assign users to a Saved Group

-After creating Segments, administrators can add users to them by going to the User Management page in Settings, clicking on the three dots to the right of a user's information, and selecting Profile.
+After creating Saved Groups, administrators can add users to them by going to the User Management page in Settings, clicking on the three dots to the right of a user's information, and selecting Profile.
 Once in the user's Profile, click on the pencil icon in the Work Information section, use the Segment dropdown list to assign them to a Segment, and click on the Save button.

 If you would prefer to have all of your users' Segments assigned at once, you can export your users in the User Management page, fill out the Segment column in the spreadsheet, and send it to our Support team so that they can upload this user file into your account.

 We do not have to tell you how important it is to survey your entire organization - understanding how employees are feeling and getting a picture of the overall health of your organization's culture is invaluable.
 But it is also important to collect targeted feedback from certain locations and workgroups, and that is where selecting your audience comes in.

 Viewing your survey results by Attributes and Saved Groups allows you to better understand the context of your survey results so that you can make the most educated decisions in regards to improving your culture.